For upcoming Sheriff Sale information, check out our "Events" section.

 What is a Sheriff Sale?

-It is an execution of a judicial order (Order for Sale) signed by a Judge ordering the Sheriff's Department (RCPD) to sale a foreclosed property.
+It is an execution of a judicial order (Order for Sale) signed by a Judge ordering the Sheriff's Department (RCPD) to sell a foreclosed property.

 Where are Sheriff Sales held at?